ThomasKSH/openshift-workshops-master/jboss.md

 While the `new-app` command makes it very easy to get OpenShift to build code from a GitHub/GitLab repository into a Docker image, we can also use the web console to do the same thing -- it's not all command line and green screen where we're going!
-Since for this lab you have your own GitLab repository let's use it with OpenShift's WildFly S2I image.
+Let's use the provide gitlab repository with OpenShift's WildFly S2I image.

-In the OpenShift web console, find your `nationalparks` project, and then click the *"Add to Project"* button.
+In the OpenShift web console, find your `userXX-nationalparks` project, and then click the *"Add to Project"* button.
 You will see a number of runtimes that you can choose from, but you will want to select the one titled `wildfly:latest`.
 As you might guess, this is going to use an S2I